vhscom/lumpen-radio/README.md

 4. Open `WLPN.xcworkspace` in XCode and run the project.

-## Bundling for app distribution
+## Bundling for distribution

-1. Run `npm start` to generate a bundled version of your JS.
+1. Execute `npm run bundle` to generate the [offline JS bundle](https://facebook.github.io/react-native/docs/running-on-device-ios.html#using-offline-bundle).
-2. Update `AppDelegate.m` to load from pre-bundled file on disk.
+2. For iOS, update `AppDelegate.m` to load from pre-bundled file on disk.
-3. Run the `curl` statement shown in the pre-bundled code comments.
 3. Test the application, create an archive and submit to the store.

 Learn more about [Submitting to App Store](https://vhs.codeberg.page/reflecting-on-react-native-development/#submitting-to-app-store).